AUTUMN LEAVES

 Walk in Bamboo Forest; The most beautiful forest you will ever see.
 This is the Arashiyama Bamboo Grove.
 Just stunning isn’t it!
 It’s probably one of the best loved tourist sites in Kyoto, Japan and you can see why!
 You can stand amongst soaring stalks of bamboo and feel like you’re in a totally different world to the one you live in.
 It truly is a magical place, especially when the wind picks up and all you hear is the huge sound of the bamboo leaves rustling.

 Bath at one of Kyoto`s Onsen; When visiting Japan's former capital city, it's natural to want to experience an amazing Kyoto onsen.
 An onsen is a natural hot spring bath, which I deem to be one of the most relaxing things to do during a Kyoto itinerary.
-After a long day of sightseeing, nothing beats soaking in a Japanese onsen.
+After a long day of yoga and hiking, nothing beats soaking in a Japanese onsen.

 Have lunch at Geisha District; Gion is one of the most well known Geisha districts in Japan, with beautifully preserved architecture and traditional customs and entertainment.
 The streets of Gion are characterised by old wooden townhouses (machiya) which contain teahouses (ochaya), shops and restaurants.
 These buildings give the district a beautiful old world charm and, understandably the area is very popular with tourists.
-There are several modern streets in the area too which has bars, clubs, restaurants.
-You can also take picture with Geishas..
+There are several modern streets in the area too which has restaurants.

 WHAT TO BRING

 Here are some suggestions that have come up to help you better plan for your stay.
 For traveling, packing your favourite power bars and dried food is always a good idea however there is a market (10mins walk).
-A shawl for early mornings and nights.
+A thick cardigans for early mornings and nights.
+There is a laundry service near the temple.

 TO REGISTER